101 Goals In 1001 Days - The List

 Do you ever feel like you're just drifting through life with no real direction?
 Do you ever think about what you really want to do with your life?
 If you have goals, are you moving toward them?
 I've found that open-ended goal setting (like bucket lists) don't work.
 It's only when you assign a time constraint that your focus and determination kicks in.
-That's why I'm making a list of 101 things I want to do in the next 1001 days.
+That's why I'm making a list of 101 goals I want to do in the next 1001 days.

 Complete 101 preset tasks in a period of 1001 days.

 Tasks must be specific (ie. no ambiguity in the wording) with a result that is either measurable or clearly defined.
 Tasks must also be realistic and stretching (ie. represent some amount of work on your part).

 Why 1001 Days?